isomerpages/nlb-eyeonasia/_asean-know-overview/brunei-a-country-profile.md

 ### **Demographic Profile**

-In 2019, the Bruneian population was 459,500, up from 442,400 the previous year.
-Brunei citizens accounted for the largest share of the population with 72.2 percent (331,800 persons), while permanent residents and temporary residents made up 7.3 percent (33,500 persons) and 20.5 percent (94,200 persons) of the population respectively.
-More than 74 percent of its population were aged between 15 and 64 years old, 20.6 percent were below 15 years of age and 4.83 percent were 65 years and older.
-Malays form the majority of the population at 65.8 percent.[^10]
+In 2023, the Bruneian population was 445,400, up from 440,715 the previous year.
+Brunei citizens accounted for the largest share of the population with 75.9 percent (338,300 persons), while permanent residents and temporary residents made up 5.7 percent (25,800 persons) and 18.2 percent (81,300 persons) of the population respectively.
+More than 73 percent of its population were aged between 15 and 64 years old, 20.5 percent were below 15 years of age and 6.4 percent were 65 years and older.
+Malays form the majority of the population at 72.6 percent.[^10]

 ### **Economic Profile**
-In 2019, Brunei’s gross domestic product (GDP) reached BND18.375 billion, with a GDP per capita of BND39,989.
-Its GDP was valued at BND18.301 billion and the per-capita GDP was BND41,366 in 2018.
-The economic growth in 2019 was attributed to the growth in the oil and gas and non-oil and gas sectors.[^11]
+In 2022, Brunei’s gross domestic product (GDP) reached BND20.003 billion, with a GDP per capita of BND51,645.
+Its GDP was valued at BND18.822 billion and the per-capita GDP was BND43,772 in 2021.
+The economic growth in 2019 was attributed to the growth in the non-oil and gas sectors.[^11]

 ### **Foreign trade and investment**